GeorgeTefnadze/momentum/README.md

 ## ✨ Features

 - 📝 Create, edit, and delete tasks
-- 📌 Organize tasks by priority and department
+- 📌 Organize tasks by priority, department and employee
 - 🔍 Search and filter tasks dynamically
 - ⚡ Fast and responsive UI